Arizona Community Foundation

 Legacy Foundation of Southeast Arizona

 The Legacy Foundation's mission is to promote population health and community wellness throughout Southeast Arizona.
 The library has partnered with the Legacy Foundation in the past by allowing the use of our meeting room for a series of sponsored health promotion classes.
+In 2022, the Copper Queen Library received a grant from the Legacy Foundation to create three StoryWalks in Bisbee to help promote literacy and outdoor activity.

 Library Advisory Board | LAB